sealink/craft-docker/README.md

 1. Obtain the Redis lock.
 1. Halt the deployment if the previous migration failed.
+1. Mark the migration failed in Redis (for extreme cases, e.g. complete network failure).
 1. Run the migration task.
-1. If the task failed, record the failure in Redis and halt the deployment.
+1. If the task failed, halt the deployment.
+1. Remove the failure marker from Redis.
 1. Release the lock.
 1. Start the webserver.